Root of nonlinear function

 using optimset |

-You can generate problem
+You can generate problem by exporting from

 Optimization app.
 See Importing and Exporting Your Work or Solve Exported Problem.